 Clinical Trials and Studies

-Here you will find a list of research studies and clinical trials led or participated by ANZSA that are open for recruitment.
-If you are interested in taking part in a clinical trial, please discuss it with your doctor.
+Here you will find a list of clinical trials led or participated by ANZSA that are currently active and either open or closed for recruitment.
+If you are interested in any of these trials, please discuss it with your doctor.

-For the complete list of sarcoma-related clinical trials in Australia, including those that are not managed by ANZSA, please visit the Australian Clinical Trials registry
+For the complete list of sarcoma-related clinical trials in Australia and New Zealand, including those that are not managed by ANZSA, please visit the Australia New Zealand Clinical Trials Registry

 STRASS2